 Housing is considered affordable to a household when 30% or less of its gross household income is spent on monthly housing costs.

-Monthly costs ownership units are mortgage payments, taxes, insurance and utilities; for renters includes rent and utilities paid by the tenant.
+Monthly costs for ownership units are mortgage payments, taxes, insurance and utilities; for renters, monthly costs include rent and utilities paid by the tenant.
 The following provides an analysis of supply of units-both ownership and rental--that are affordable to households at different income levels.